 Your diet makes up the vast majority of your water footprint.
 Here are nine ways to make your diet more water-friendly and reduce your water footprint.

-The Water in Your Food
+Your Diet and the Water in Your Food

-The connection between food and water is an obvious one.
+The connection between your diet, food and water is an obvious one.
 If you grew a lima bean in third grade science class, then you pretty much get it: If you didn’t add water to the soil, you could forget any satisfying window sill lima bean harvest.
 While we all know that it’s impossible to grow food without water, things get complicated when you dive into the details.
 The concept of a water footprint is helpful shorthand for understanding how your daily food choices impact water resources, but it’s important to know that water footprints are comprised of three parts that tell three different stories:

 - How much rainwater is used?

 - How much water is extracted from surface and groundwater for irrigation?

 - And how much water is polluted by producing the food?